Bill Harlow: At the Center of the Storm: My Years at the CIA

-Harlow co-authored this book with George Tenet.
-This book is the narration of Tenet's time at the CIA particularly the time surrounding the September 11th attacks.
-According to the authors, the book demonstrates the CIA's attempts to prepare the United States against numerous threats, understand the events that led to 9/11, and explain and offer information that led to the 2003 invasion of Iraq.
+Harlow co-authored the book with George Tenet.
+It is the narration of Tenet's time at the CIA, particularly the time surrounding the September 11th attacks.
+According to the authors, the book demonstrates the CIA's attempts to prepare the U.S. for numerous threats, understand the events which led to 9/11 as well as explain and offer information led to the iniation of the 2003 invasion of Iraq.
 Tenet and Harlow offer their interpretations on President George W. Bush's "sixteen words" in his 2003 State of the Union Address and Tenet's true context of his "slam dunk" comment.

 The Great War of Our Time: The CIA's Fight Against Terrorism: From al Qa'ida to ISIS

-Harlow co-authored this book with Michael Morell, a former acting director and deputy director of the CIA.
+Harlow co-authored the book with Michael Morell, a former acting director and deputy director of the CIA.

-Professional life
+After military service

 Harlow retired from the Navy with the rank of captain in 1997.
-He then became the chief of public affairs for the CIA.
-Additionally, Harlow has been the Navy's depute spokesperson in Europe, special assistant to the Secretary of the Navy and as an assistant White House Press Secretary for national security and foreign affairs.
+He became the chief of public affairs for the CIA.
+Additionally, Harlow has been the Navy's deputy spokesperson in Europe, special assistant to the Secretary of the Navy, and as an assistant White House press secretary for national security and foreign affairs.

 Personal life

-Harlow's parents are both U.S. Navy veterans.
-Currently, he lives in northern Virginia.
+Harlow's parents are both U.S. Navy veterans and he lives in northern Virginia.